 Under the environment shown in Figure 7-1, either of the following two types of ROMs, the product ROM or the testing ROM, was used in compliance with the characteristics of each test.
-To confirm test results, the testing ROM was provided with the capability of outputting from a serial port, of outputting the cryptographic seed and keys, of enabling and disabling the cryptographic operation and of specifying data to be overwritten.
+To confirm test results, the testing ROM was provided with the capability of outputting from a serial port, outputting the cryptographic seed and key, enabling and disabling the cryptographic operation, and specifying data to be overwritten.
 However, the security functions to be tested were not affected.

-The testing was conducted by stimulating interfaces including turning on/off the MFD, manual operations from the operation panel and those from the client as well as observing responses on the operation panel and on the debug terminal.
+The testing was conducted by stimulating interfaces including turning on/off the MFD, manual operations from the operation panel and from the client as well as observing responses on the operation panel and on the debug terminal.

-<Developer testing tools>
+<Developer Testing Tools>